lookit/lookit-api/docs/source/video_capture.md

-## How to capture video in an experiment
+## How to capture video in your frame

 Webcam video recording during Lookit frames is currently accomplished using WebRTC as the interface to the webcam and [Pipe](https://addpipe.com/) for video streaming and processing.